venelin/SPLITT-old/README.md

 Used R-packages
 ---------------

-Apart from base R functionality, the patherit package uses a number of 3rd party R-packages:
+The SPLITT R-package uses the following 3rd party R-packages:

 -   For calling C++ from R: Rcpp v0.12.19 (Eddelbuettel et al. 2017), RcppArmadillo v0.9.100.5.0 (Eddelbuettel, Francois, and Bates 2016)
 -   For tree processing in R: ape v5.2 (Paradis et al. 2016);